hunnnnny-v/EvenSpotLite/README.md

-HERE ARE THE SETUP REQUIREMENTS FOR THE PROJECT:
-A) First clone the repository in terminal of any IDE of your choice to your machine.
-B) Once cloned , run npm i command on the terminal.
+---Project Setup---

+To set up this project on your local machine, follow these steps:

+1) Clone the Repository:
+Clone the repository to your local machine by running: git clone my_repo_url

+2) Install Dependencies:
+Navigate into the project directory and install the required dependencies: npm install

+3) Install React Router:
-C) In order to ensure smooth routing run npm install react-router-dom in the terminal too.
+To ensure smooth routing, install react-router-dom: npm install react-router-dom

+4) Start the Application:
-D) At the last to start the application run : npm run dev command on the terminal.
+Launch the application by running: npm run dev

+5) Access the Site:
-E) Once runned click on the https://localhost link provided it will direct you to the site.
+Once the application is running, click on the provided https://localhost link in the terminal to view the site in your browser.